Architecture

 Architecture of Scenario Execution

 Our implementation is highly modular separating the core components from simulation- and/or middleware-specific modules realized through a plugin-based approach.
 In principle, any additional feature that is required by a specific scenario and that can be implemented in Python could be realized as additional library.
-A library typically provides an OpenSCENARIO 2 file with additional definitions and may provide code implementing additional functionality such as conditions or actions.
+A library typically provides an OpenSCENARIO DSL file with additional definitions and may provide code implementing additional functionality such as conditions or actions.

 Currently, the following sub-packages and libraries are available: